-As a vision correction procedure that involves direct contact with the eye’s surface, advanced surface ablation offers several benefits.
-ASA is regarded as a safer procedure because there is no actual cutting necessary for creating a corneal flap, which can weaken the cornea.
+As a vision correction procedure that involves direct contact with the eye’s surface, advanced surface ablation, or ASA surgery, offers several clear benefits.
+ASA surgery is regarded as a safer procedure because there is no actual cutting necessary for creating a corneal flap, which can weaken the cornea.
 Also, complications from ASA are generally regarded as fewer and less bothersome.

 Serious complications from ASA are extremely rare.
 Though safety is improved and lower complication rates result, the procedure can produce more temporary discomfort for longer time compared to LASIK.
 Also, recovery time and return to normal vision is usually longer.